New arbitration procedure for lower value construction disputes

 Hopefully, the LVD MAP will persuade more parties involved in small construction disputes to consider arbitration before becoming involved in a lengthy litigation.

-We at Samuels Solicitors LLP, based in North Devon, have a great deal of experience in dealing with many different types of disputes about property, including construction disputes.
+At Samuels Solicitors LLP, based in Devon, we have a great deal of experience in dealing with many different types of disputes about property, including construction disputes.
+Have you got a problem with a cowboy builder that is giving you a headache?

 Contact us today to find out how we can help you with any of the issues which may be affecting your property.